ilanaliouchouche/Profitable-Path-Detection-in-Currency-Graphs/CONTRIBUTING.md

 git push origin <your-branch-name>
 ```

-### 4. Submit a Pull Request
+### 5. Submit a Pull Request

 After submitting your PR, please wait for a review.
 Feedback might be provided, and adjustments could be required before the PR is approved and merged.

 ## Notes

-Each push triggers a workflow that checks the code’s conformity with Flake8, so please ensure your code is clean, and it’s recommended to install the Flake8 extension in VSCode for real-time linting.
+- Each push triggers a workflow that checks the code’s conformity with Flake8, so please ensure your code is clean, and it’s recommended to install the Flake8 extension in VSCode for real-time linting.
+- Each push or pull request will automatically trigger a workflow that runs all unit tests located in the `tests/` folder.
+Please make sure your tests pass before creating a pull request.